-Legal Cannabis is rapidly taking off, and not everyone is happy about it.
-Let's take a look at some of the biggest industries funding anti-cannabis lobby groups, and the unethical reasons why...
+We are approaching the end of 2018, and legal Cannabis is rapidly taking off (Luxembourg, South Korea, Canada, Mexico, Massachusetts, the list goes on and on).
+Sadly, not everyone is happy about it.
+Let’s take a look at some of the biggest industries funding anti-cannabis lobby groups, and the unethical reasons why…

 Since at least the 1970s, tobacco companies have been interested in marijuana and marijuana legalization as both a potential and a rival product…Policymakers and public health advocates must be aware that the tobacco industry (is) prepared to enter the marijuana market with the intention of increasing its already widespread use.

-A powerful industry like big tobacco can have immense lobbying power, and there are very real concerns that tobacco companies are eyeing up cannabis as a potential legal investment.
+A powerful industry like big tobacco can have immense lobbying power, and there are genuine concerns that tobacco companies are eyeing up cannabis as a potential legal investment.
 But tobacco companies are also still active in anti-cannabis lobby groups.

 In Florida, a lobby group called Drug Free Florida has been campaigning hard to get state residents to vote against legalization of cannabis.
 Upon looking closer at the group, one of their principle lobbyists is a woman named Sarah Bascom, who is also a long-time and prominent lobbyist on behalf of the Dosal Tobacco Corp.

 Jeff Sessions, the ex-Attorney General of the United States, received donations from the tobacco company R.J.
 Reynolds (maker of Camel cigarettes) that were so excessive that some of the money had to be returned!
 These donations helped him get elected to the Senate back in 1996, and there’s evidence that he acted as a shill for them – and against legal cannabis – consistently since then!